Short Term Breakdown Cover: A Guide

 What is short term breakdown cover?

 Short term breakdown cover – also known as breakdown and recovery – is a type of policy that covers a vehicle or a driver for a pre-agreed amount of time.
 It is a useful alternative to annual breakdown cover if you only need protection for a limited period of time, whether it’s a day, week or month.
+It can also save you hundreds of pounds compared to if you breakdown with no cover in place.

 What does short term breakdown cover in the UK include?